-Seeing and being seen are mission critical.
+Seeing and being seen are mission-critical.
 Every time you stop, clear your lights of any snow or mud that has accumulated.
-Not just your headlines, but your tail and brake lights, too.
+Not just your headlights but your tail and brake lights, too.
 Even if you don’t have to stop for any other reason, it’s smart to pull off the road to do this every hour or so, or more often if you notice your lights are getting dimmer.

 Watch out on bridges and overpasses

 These features have surfaces that are far more prone to collecting water and freezing.
 Some of them are even exposed metal.
 Go way slower than you normally would.